Feel the Wind, Come Sail Away.

-Sailing sessions are conducted weekly for recreation sailors out of the facilities of the Courageous Sailing Center, Charlestown, sailing in Boston Harbor or Community Boating, on the Charles River in Boston.
+Sailing sessions are conducted weekly for recreation sailors out of the facility of Community Boating on the Charles River in Boston.
 Recreational sailing meets every Saturday throughout the summer.

 Safety is of paramount concern in sailing and all participants – blind and sighted – must wear life jackets while in the boat and on the dock.

 Sailing occurs in a variety of weather conditions and participants must dress accordingly for the day’s weather.
 A list of dress guidelines is available from the SailBlind office to all participants.

 Slight inclement weather will not be cause for cancellation, while stormy or high wind conditions would cancel the day’s sailing.
 If sailing is cancelled due to weather, all will be contacted and notified of the cancellation at least 2 hours before.

 Sighted Guide Sailors